 Take, for example, a new hire you just graduated from college.
 It’s unlikely that they were ever taught some necessary time management skills, like how to prioritize, organize, and communicate.
 As a consequence, you might want to sign them up for a time management course or mentor them in techniques that you find to be effective.

 Moreover, if they tried out one technique that didn’t work, then suggest they try another.
 I personally feel that improving your time management is a process.
 You have to keep tinkering around until you develop a system that works best for you.
+Whether using a time tracker or choosing to prioritize tasks is the right system is up to the individual.
 Remind your employees that and encourage them to keep trying out different methods.

 12. Maintain a healthy balance.